dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 ## UpdateMailbox

 An application running on a remote device can invoke this API on Relay Server to update secure data content in an existing mailbox (encrypted data specific to a Provisioning Partner).
+The update effectively overwrites the secure payload previously stored in the mailbox.

 ### Endpoint